How to Read AC Gauges on a Car

 Safety Tips for Using AC Gauges

-• Wear Protective Gear: Gloves and safety glasses are a must.
-Refrigerant can burn your skin or eyes.
+• Wear Protective Gear: Gloves and safety glasses are non-negotiable.
+Liquid refrigerant causes severe frostbite on contact.

-• Work in a Ventilated Area: Refrigerant fumes are harmful.
-I always open my garage door.
+• Work in a Ventilated Area: Refrigerant displaces oxygen in enclosed spaces.
+Always open the garage door or work outdoors.

-• Check for Leaks: Use a leak detector or soapy water to find leaks before adding refrigerant.
+• Check for Leaks Before Adding: Use an electronic leak detector or UV dye kit to find leaks before recharging.

 When to Call a Professional